-Brooks Gibson, MEd
+Rev. Brooks Gibson, MEd

-I love working with children, teenagers, and parents, helping them create closer bonds within the family and becoming better in the process.
+I enjoy working with children, teenagers, and parents, helping them create closer bonds within the family and becoming better in the process.
 I also enjoy working with couples and teaching them communication skills beyond the basics that are specifically tailored to their unique needs.
 I have had great success working with individuals doing family of origin work, working with survivors of sexual abuse and other trauma, PTSD, and many more conditions.

-Peoria Office: 9299 W Olive Ave Ste 212 (Second Floor) Peoria, AZ 85345 (Directions)
+9299 W Olive Ave Ste 212 (First Floor) Peoria, AZ 85345 (Directions)